Gospel Church, Mianyang: History

+According to Annals of Religion in Mianyang (formerly known as Mien Yong or Mienchow), the presence of Anglicanism in Mianyang can be traced back to 1885, when a mission house church was built by Alfred Arthur Phillips and Gertrude Emma Wells of the Church Missionary Society (CMS) on Tongsheng Street.
+In the late 1880s, two women representing the Church of England Zenana Missionary Society were working there.
+This was followed by the entry of a CMS mission team into that city in 1894, led by James Heywood Horsburgh, who expanded the church; and Mianyang subsequently became the headquarters of the CMS Mission.
+During the Republican Era (1912–1949), Tongsheng Street (通聖街, lit.
+'All Saints' Street'; now known as 'Liberation Street' for political propaganda), as its name suggests, that brought together three religious buildings, namely, a Confucian temple, a Wenchang Taoist temple, which no longer exist, and the Anglican Gospel Church.

 The original church is built in the traditional local courtyard house style, covering an area of 2800 square metres.
-The missionaries also established the Yoh Teh School in nearby Huangjiaxiang (Huangjia Alley), Hua Ying Middle School in Nanshan subdistrict, as well as Yung Shêng Sweet Factory, a dairy factory, a nursery, et cetera.
+The missionaries also established the Yoh Teh School in nearby Huangjiaxiang (Huang Family's Alley), Hua Ying Middle School in Nanshan subdistrict (present-day Nanshan High School, established by William Munn), as well as Yung Shêng Sweet Factory, a dairy factory, a nursery, et cetera.
 In 1954, the communist government established the 'self-governance, self-support, and self-propagation' Three-Self Patriotic Church, various Christian denominations in China would eventually sever their ties with overseas Churches.
 Under this policy, the then pastor Tiexia Zheng led his congregation to establish the 'Mianyang Christian Three-Self Reform Movement Committee', and since then the church embarked on the 'three-self road'.

-After the 1990s, as the number of believers has increased, the church was rebuilt on original site, on the occasion of its centenary.
-The new church is a two-storey building covering an area of 1200 square metres, which is built in the fusion of neo-Gothic and Minimalist architectural styles, with a slightly Baroque flavour.
+After the 1990s, as the number of converts has increased, Gospel Church was rebuilt on the occasion of its centenary.
+The new church is a two-storey building covering an area of 1200 square metres, with Roman-style arches, Byzantine-inspired windows, and neo-Gothic steeples, symbolizing masts.
+In 2009, on the occasion of the anniversary of the 2008 Sichuan earthquake, Gospel Church hosted several contemporary worship services led by Joyful Noise Xpress, a music ministry and mission organization founded by Anthony Chan, a Hong Kong American Christian musician.
+Participants included the founder and Hong Kong musician Peter Kam.
 As of 2016, the congregation consists of three pastors, twenty-six volunteer preachers, and about eight thousand baptised Christians, as well as thirty meeting points.